Welcome to my absolute favourite room in our house – Elle’s oh-so-elegant, pink and gray nursery.

 This chair swivels, glides and reclines, making it perfect for late night feedings and baby snuggles.

 With this piece, I was thinking longterm.
-I went for a gender neutral, dove grey colour that will work perfectly in future nurseries (yay, more babies!).
+I went for a gender neutral, dove gray colour that will work perfectly in future nurseries (yay, more babies!).

 5) Swan and framed wall decor